muhammadsalihu/softpreneur/README.md

-# For LUKSO Build UP! #1 Hackathon
+# Building a Network State

 Project deployed on Fleek: polished-boat-2704.on.fleek.co

 Connected to a custom domain: www.softpreneur.xyz

-Support Softpreneur's mission as a digital public good by donating to our grant on Gitcoin: https://gitcoin.co/grants/6956/softpreneur-research-and-development
+Support MotionwaresDAO's mission of creating digital public goods by donating to our grant on Gitcoin: https://gitcoin.co/grants/5645/motionwaresdao

 # Softpreneur